-Water pollution can have many sources.
-Since water is the basis for all life on earth and utterly essential to our survival as a species, any form of water pollution could have largely detrimental effects on our health.
-There are many direct and indirect sources of water pollution
+Water pollution is the presence of unwanted contaminants in water sources, either used for drinking by humans or used by animals as a habitat.
+Since water is the basis for all life on earth and is utterly essential to our survival as a species, any form of water pollution could have largely detrimental effects on our health.
+There are many direct and indirect sources of water pollution.

 These are the main causes of water pollution:

 Industries produce large amounts of waste which holds poisonous chemicals and

 pollutants.
 Many commercial enterprises don’t have proper waste management and the waste drains into our clean water, polluting it.
 Artificially treated sewage and waste water from family homes also contains destructive microscopic organisms which can cause diseases.
 Land pollution also affects the water because landfills will leak into our underground water supply, adding more contaminants.

 The garbage made from non-biodegradable materials such as plastic gets dumped into the oceans and accumulates, causing harm to wildlife.
 Oil leaking into the oceans causes the same problem.
 The currents of the oceans will cause these materials to accumulate in patches such as the Great Pacific garbage patch.